laninsky/UCE_processing_steps/README.md

 ```
 Rscript partition_by_locus.R
 ```
 This will output a file `outputdata.nex`

+Note: you can also achieve this with phyluce using the format_nexus_files_for_raxml script and the --nexus and --charsets flags (thanks to Dr. Michael Branstetter for pointing this out).

 ## Getting the ASTRID and ASTRAL species trees based off gene trees